LOADING ...

 Iv

-But he the landlord's daughter,
+But he loved the daughter,

-The red-lipped daughter,
+The landlord's daughter,

 V